Sytta/Semester_Project/README.md

 The main structure of the folder is:
 ```
 .
 ├── Python Scrips                           # Folder containing the UCB algorithms written in Python.
-Read the README inside this folder for details.
 ├── Powerpoints                             # Folder containing the final powerpoint presentation along with a gif of the
 |                                             equipment and a short video of the experience.
 ├── Report.pdf                              # Final report on the project